tayleredelen/PDF_Invoice_Generator/README.md

 # What is this project?

-This is an app that creates PDF invoices out of Excel files
+A script that generates PDF invoices from Excel file invoice records.